shaack/bootstrap-cookie-consent-settings/README.md

 ### Show dialog

 On a new visit the dialog is shown automatically.

-For reconfiguration show the Dialog again with
+To allow the user a reconfiguration you can show the Dialog again with

 ```js
 cookieSettings.showDialog()